agarun/agarun.com/posts/a-new-website.md

 # Tooling

-The time that tools like Prettier and ESLint save is insurmountable.
-Formatters and linters are a must-have for teams working with JavaScript, and I usually pair them with git hooks to ensure the configs aren't ever broken.
+I'm using Prettier and ESLint for formatting and linting, paired with pre-commit hooks.

-I try to use plugins that integrate with other tools in the codebase, and I extend the [create-react-app](https://www.npmjs.com/package/eslint-config-react-app) config for its sensible rules and accessibility plugins.
+I try to use plugins that integrate with other tools already in the codebase, and I extend the [create-react-app](https://www.npmjs.com/package/eslint-config-react-app) config for its sensible rules and accessibility plugins.

 For monitoring web performance (especially on different networks), I use Lighthouse [plugins](https://www.netlify.com/blog/2021/03/26/netlify-build-plugin-of-the-week-lighthouse) and [web.dev/measure](https://web.dev/measure/).